Should a Christian Attend a Gay Wedding?

 What would Jesus do?
 Jesus had fellowship with sinners (Matthew 9:10).
 But when He ate and drank with the tax collectors, harlots and the despised in society, He didn’t celebrate their wrong doing.
 He called them to righteousness instead.
 There is a big difference between being there for those that are struggling with sin and being there to celebrate their acts that are not in accordance with the Bible.

-It’s important to note, however, that Christians need to treat their gay friends with dignity and love them the way Jesus loved them.
+It’s important to note, however, that Christians need to treat their gay friends with dignity and love them the way Jesus loves them.
 They need to be there for them in every way possible as long as they don’t violate the will of God.
 It is real love rather than profession that identifies the Christian.
-Jesus said, “By this everyone will know that you are my disciples, if you love one another” (Mathew 13:35).
+Jesus said, “By this everyone will know that you are my disciples, if you love one another” (John 13:35).

 In His service,